 Before you take any direct action to attempt to raise the acidic level of your soil, you need to establish whether your soil is acidic or alkaline.
 If we take it that your test shows a low level of acidity and we want to make an area of soil more acidic, there are substances and materials that we can add to that soil.

 Almost any organic mulch will make soil more acidic.
-In some parts of the world, you may have access to Sphagnum peat.
-This is known to be a highly acidic medium.
 Any organic material will bring the additional advantage of improving soil structure.

 Then there are a range of substances which will make soil acidic.
 There are sulphurous compounds that can affect a lowering of the pH level and make soil more acidic.
 Among these are ammonium sulphate, aluminium sulphate and iron sulphate.